-Curcumin is a small-molecular weight compound isolated from the plant source Curcuma longa L. used for medicinal use.
-Several research studies include in vitro and in vivo studies representing potent antioxidant, anticarcinogenic, anti-inflammatory, antiangiogenic, antispasmodic, antimicrobial, antiparasitic and other activities.
+Curcumin is a small-molecular weight compound isolated from the plant source Curcuma longa L. which is, in fact, used for medicinal use.
+Several research studies include in vitro and in vivo studies representing potent antioxidant, anticarcinogenic, anti-inflammatory, antiangiogenic, antispasmodic, antimicrobial, antiparasitic and also other activities.
 Curcumin shows inhibition in the progression stage of carcinogenesis by inducing apoptosis and arresting the cancer cells in the S phase, G2/M phase of the cell cycle.
 It also shows inhibition in the activities of growth factor receptors.

-The anti-inflammatory properties of curcumin mediate through their effects on cytokines, lipid mediators, eicosanoids and proteolytic enzymes.
-It acts as scavengers and searches for superoxide radicals, hydrogen peroxide and nitric oxide that inhibit lipid peroxidation.
+The anti-inflammatory properties of curcumin mediate through their effects on cytokines, lipid mediators, eicosanoids and also proteolytic enzymes.
+In fact, it acts as scavengers and searches for superoxide radicals, hydrogen peroxide and nitric oxide that inhibit lipid peroxidation.
 These biological mechanisms evolve different pharmacological and therapeutic use of curcumin.
 The biological mechanism of curcumin shows efficacy towards human health.
 It is a nutraceutical with low toxicity, representing successful use in various medical conditions such as cataracts, cystic fibrosis, and prostate and colon cancers.
-Some of the significant biological activities of curcumin are described below:
+Some of the significant biological activities of curcumin are:

-Several in vivo and in vitro studies have shown that curcumin constitutes moderate to high inhibitory activity regarding some viruses involving human simple-virus-2 and type I HIV.
+Several in vivo and in vitro studies have shown that curcumin constitutes moderate to high inhibitory activity regarding some viruses involving human simple-virus-2 and also type I HIV.
 Curcumin shows efficacy in inhibiting P24 antigen production in cells infected chronically or acutely with HIV-1 and inhibiting enzymatic reactions linked with HIK 1 integrase, but no other virus and cells.

-Anti-tumour activity: Curcumin is capable of preventing cancer by suppressing tumour promotion.
+Curcumin is capable of preventing cancer by suppressing tumour promotion.
 It shows inhibition and induction of apoptosis in different cell types and arrests the cancer cells at the S and G2 phases of the cell cycle.
 It remains active in various signalling pathways through NF-қB and reduces the expression of COX-2.
 Curcumin also interacts with cell regulatory proteins such as the mitogen-activated protein (MAP) cascade.
 It shows solid inhibitory actions on various cytochrome P-450s, phenol sulphotransferase, and glutathione S-transferases evolving anticarcinogenic activity.
 Curcumin possesses antiangiogenic action, which is mediated, at the molecular level, by inhibiting vascular endothelial growth factor (VEGF), angiopoietins (Ang 1 and Ang 2), and fibroblast growth factors (bFGF)– induced angiogenesis.

 Curumin has shown actions against different types of parasites under in vitro and in vivo conditions.
 It has demonstrated antiprotozoal activity against Leishmania major, Leishmania donovani, Trichomonas vaginalis, Entamoeba histolytica, etc. Anthelmintic activity has also shown on the nematode Ascaridia galli and the cestode Raillietina cesticillus.

-Wound healing activity: Curcumin is capable of inducing apoptosis of inflammatory cells during the early phase of wound healing, inhibiting the movement of the transcription factor NF-κB, reducing the production of cytokines (TNF-α and IL-1), removal of ROS, affecting the production of antioxidant enzymes and thus reducing inflammation and shortening the inflammatory phase in the wound healing process.
+Curcumin is capable of inducing apoptosis of inflammatory cells during the early phase of wound healing, inhibiting the movement of the transcription factor NF-κB, reducing the production of cytokines (TNF-α and IL-1), removal of ROS, affecting the production of antioxidant enzymes and thus reducing inflammation and shortening the inflammatory phase in the wound healing process.

-Other activities: Anti-inflammatory activity is exhibited in arragenin and caoline-induced edema due to curcumin and salt.
+Anti-inflammatory activity is exhibited in arragenin and caoline-induced edema due to curcumin and salt.
 The protection of gastric mucosa against irritants is determined by turmeric powder.
 Curcumin can decrease high cholesterol levels like statine and have antimutagenic activity.